Yes, Dreamers and DACA students are encouraged to apply. Proof of citizenship is not required.

 When can I expect to hear back in regards to my application status?

-We will begin notifying applicants between February 22nd and March 1st, 2019 and will have the incoming cohort confirmed by the end of March.
+The first round of acceptance letters will be sent February 19, 2020.
+Those who receive an acceptance letter must inform the program of their decision by March 2, 2020.
 Applicants will be notified if they have been accepted or if we are not able to offer a position to them at this time.

 Is there a benefit to submitting my application early?

 Applications are not reviewed until after the February 5, 2020 deadline.
 Submitting your application early will not affect how your application is reviewed.
 However, it is unlikely materials received after the deadline will be reviewed, so submitting everything in a timely manner is critical.

-How do my references submit their recommendation letters?
+How does my reference submit their recommendation letter?

-Once you submit your references’ names and contact information into the application website, we will email them with directions of how to login to the website and submit their letters.
+Once you submit your reference’s name and contact information into Submittable.com, your reference will receive directions for how to submit their letters.
 Please email email@example.com if your recommendation writer did not receive an email.

 If I am not accepted into the Doris Duke Conservation Scholars Program, can I reapply for the next cohort?